slatedocs/slate/source/index.html.md

 ![Bulk Disburse](images/bulk_disburse_5.png)

-**6. Status: Running, Cancel, and Finish**: Congratulations!
+**6. Status: In-Progress, Finish, and Cancel**: Congratulations!
 You just made your first bulk disbursement with OY!
 Below are a list of statuses you will find on your dashboard.

-_In Progress_
+_In-Progress_

 As your individual disbursements are executed, the status of your bulk disbursement campaign will indicate an in-progress status.